Fire services

 More information:

-Criminals sometimes target foreigners for petty crime such as theft.
-Although uncommon, there have been attacks in Dili, on nearby beaches and in rural areas.
+Criminals sometimes target foreigners for petty crimes such as theft.
+Although uncommon, there have been attacks in Dili, nearby beaches, and rural areas.
+Home and room invasions occur.
+Lock your accommodation, including when you're inside.

 Crime risks increase at night, and if you're travelling alone.